Mortgage

 Can I qualify for down payment assistance in Pennsylvania?

-Qualifications for down payment assistance programs in Pennsylvania vary.
-For example, you typically need to meet the qualifications for the first mortgage, which may include minimum credit score and down payment requirements, income and purchase price restrictions and the requirement to complete a homebuyer education course.
+Qualifications for down payment assistance programs in Pennsylvania can vary.
+For example, you typically need to meet the qualifications for the first mortgage, which may include minimum credit score and down payment requirements, income and purchase price restrictions, and the requirement to complete a homebuyer education course.

 How do I apply for Pennsylvania first-time homebuyer down payment assistance?